Xinjiang Police Files: Documents

 The documents in the leak include confidential government documents, as well as speeches by top Chinese officials, and internal police documents and tutorials.

 Two documents from June 2018 are transcripts of speeches by Zhao Kezhi and Chen Quanguo.
 One document, marked "confidential", outlines what surveillance measures are to be implemented in Yili during a visit of European diplomats, and directed security officers to "strictly" monitor their contacts and work.
 The files include details of protocols governing policing at the facilities, making it clear that there are armed officers throughout the camps, and that watchtowers contain machine gun posts and sniper rifles.

 In the protocols, blindfolds, handcuffs and shackles are specified for any transfers of detainees, either between facilities or externally, for example to hospital.
 The leak also details a "shoot-to-kill" policy for anyone trying to escape.
 This was issued by Chen Quanguo, in his role as Xinjiang's party secretary and member of the Politburo of the Chinese Communist Party at the time in 2018.
 Chen also called for officials to "exercise firm control over religious believers".

 Another document, labeled among the "most striking" by the International Consortium of Investigative Journalists (ICIJ), are spreadsheets containing information on 8,000 detainees in Konasheher.
 According to the leak, at least one of the camps in Konasheher has cells for holding detainees in solitary confinement, and the documents indicate that more than 10,000 people in Konasheher county were recommended for detention, or closer examination, via the Integrated Joint Operations Platform.
 The files include a list titled "relatives of the detained", which, taken with other information, indicates widespread use of "guilt by association".
 One 16 year old was apparently held captive due to being related to other detained persons.

 One document is a spreadsheet titled "persons subjected to strike hard because of religion"; it lists 330 people sentenced because of religious activities deemed illegal, such as studying the Quran.

 Images

 Among the pictures included in the leak are mugshots of over 2,800 people, with some of the pictures showing "dazed men, women and teenagers staring blankly into camera".
 In total, the set contains 5,074 mugshots photographed between January and July 2018, possibly to collect biometric data.
 According to Zenz's analysis, about 2,900 had been detained before the pictures were taken, and range from 15 and 73 in age.
 15 of the detainees were minors.

 Besides mugshots, other images are included.
-Among them pictures of interrogations, with one photo showing a young man with hands and feet shackled to a "tiger chair", surrounded by heavily armored guards.
+Among them are pictures of interrogations, with one photo showing a young man with hands and feet shackled to a "tiger chair", surrounded by heavily armored guards.

+Anomalies found on the edges of the mugshots, particularly the bottom edge, were addressed in a BBC report on the files stating that the images were rotated to allow for better integration in facial recognition software.